Benefits for retired members: Plan members on or before December 31, 2012

 Section 13: Minimum benefit

-The Public Service Superannuation Act, provides a guaranteed minimum benefit which is equal to five times the plan member's annual unreduced pension.
+The Public Service Superannuation Act, provides a guaranteed minimum benefit which is equal to 5 times the plan member's annual unreduced pension.

 After the plan member has died, and where there is no longer any survivor or child/children eligible for an allowance, the total of all pensions and allowances paid, excluding indexation, is compared to the minimum guaranteed amount.
-If there is a balance owing, it is paid in a lump sum to the beneficiary designated for the Supplementary Death Benefit or, if no beneficiary was designated or the beneficiary died before the plan member, to the plan member's estate.
+If there is a balance owing, it is paid in a lump sum to the beneficiaries designated for the Supplementary Death Benefit or, if no beneficiaries were designated, to the plan member's estate.

 In the case of a minimum benefit payment, it may be advisable for the beneficiary to seek income tax and related advice before the payment is made.